-The Company reviewed its investment holdings as of September 30, 2016 and determined there were no unrealized losses, and thus there were no other-than-temporary unrealized losses.
-During the three and nine months ended September 30, 2016, the Company did not recognize any impairment or gains or losses on sales of available-for-sale securities.
+The Company reviewed its investment holdings as of March 31, 2017 and determined that the unrealized losses were not other-than-temporary unrealized losses because the Company does not intend to sell the underlying securities prior to maturity and it is not more likely than not that the Company will be required to sell these securities before the recovery of their amortized cost basis.
+During the three months ended March 31, 2017, the Company did not recognize any impairment or gains or losses on sales of available-for-sale securities.